Only 3 hours from Brisbane, this island paradise has everything for your next family holiday!

 A few of us went on a water biscuit/donut whatever you choose to call it at Maravagi Bay.
 At one point, after coming off, we were in the water and had to be pulled back into the tender (small boat) because the side ladder had been left on the main boat.

 I am the heaviest I have been since having kids.
 I’m looking at our crew member (Justin) and he’s telling me to grab his arm.
-There is no way he could weigh more than 65kg or 70kg max and I am sitting close to 90kg right now.
+There is no way he could weigh more than 65kg or 70kg max and I am weighing in over 90kg right now.

 Me: “Nope, not happening.”
 (Although, realistically, I didn’t have